Skip to content

 FieldRequiredTypeDescriptionExample

-table_nameTrueSTRINGThe name of the table to retrieve information for.users
+table_nameTrueSTRINGName of the MySQL table to retrieve metadata for.users

 Outputs